You are using an outdated browser.

 JD Vance made his opinion very clear during the vice presidential debate: Immigrants are to blame for almost all of the country’s ills, including the housing crisis.
 He and Donald Trump have proposed a solution: mass deportation, which they believe would “ease demand” and lower prices.

-The broader implication is that this will be done in order let others move in to the now-empty of the recently expelled.
-While Trump and Vance haven’t yet described the mechanism by which this housing transfer is effected, it remains the case that as outlined by the Trump-Vance “housing policy” since those to be deported currently occupy homes, as opposed to living in shelters or on the streets, that these residences would come to be occupied by those Trump and Vance prefer.
-In other words, it would give the people Trump and Vance see as their in group some “living space,” if you will.
-It’s settler colonialism from within, or more accurately, an American Lebensraum.
+The broader implication is that this will be done in order to let others move into the now-empty homes of the recently expelled.
+Trump and Vance haven’t yet described the mechanism by which this housing transfer is effected.
+But given the fact that those targeted for deportation currently occupy homes—as opposed to living in homeless shelters or on the streets—the clear implication is that the residences of the expelled would come to be occupied by people who Trump and Vance prefer.
+In other words, it would give the people Trump and Vance see as their in-group some “living space,” if you will.
+It’s settler colonialism from within, or more accurately, an American lebensraum.
 It’s an evil idea.
 It also won’t work.

 It’s worthy of more scrutiny.
 Even if it weren’t freighted with alarming amounts of bigotry, this is what purports to be the Republican ticket’s serious response to a complicated crisis that affects every state in the nation.
 “Twenty-five million illegal aliens competing with Americans for scarce homes is one of the most significant drivers of home prices in the country,” Vance said with a straight face to viewers.
 That’s not true, but according to the Trump-Vance deportation-as-housing plan, kicking people out of the country would free up so many homes for the rest of the people in the United States that it would significantly lessen the crisis of housing affordability and the limited supply of homes.